Veilguard

 Origins

-Since their beginnings the Radicals ruled and governed the ways the Veilguard were: brutal and merciless, specialized and indiscriminate.
-They killed and maimed all that strayed from humanity's pure and feeble path, however monstrous and hypocritical they made themselves become in the process.
-They ruled as a specialized militia back then, ruling with an iron fist and steely resolve from Rotheim Hold, their massive fortress.
+Since their beginning, what was know as The Radicals ruled and governed the way Veilguard were: brutal and merciless, specialized and indiscriminate.
+They killed and maimed all that strayed from humanity’s pure and feeble path.
+However they themselves took a path to become monstrous, hypocrites to their own oath.
+They ruled as specialized militia back then, ruling with an iron fist and steely resolve from Rotheim Old, a massive fortress in Darraknoir.

 The revolt and downfall